-If the lender receives a payment from or on behalf of the borrower after a total and permanent disability claim has been filed the date the physician completed and certified the discharge application but before the lender receives the claim payment, the lender must hold the borrower's payment.
+If the lender receives a payment from or on behalf of the borrower after a total and permanent disability claim has been filed but before the lender receives the claim payment, the lender must hold the borrower's payment.
 After the lender receives the claim payment, the lender must forward the borrower payment to the guarantor. [§682.402(c)(95)(vii)]

-If the borrower satisfies the criteria for a total and permanent disability loan discharge during and at the end of the conditional discharge period, the balance of the loan is discharged at the end of the conditional discharge period and any payments received after the date that the
+If the borrower satisfies the criteria for a total and permanent disability loan discharge during and at the end of the conditional discharge period, the balance of the loan is discharged at the end of the conditional discharge period and any payments received after the date that the physician completed and certified the borrower's loan discharge application are returned to the person who made the payments on the loan.

-PROPOSED LANGUAGE - COMMON BULLETIN: Total and Permanent Disability Loan Discharge
+Total and Permanent Disability Loan Discharge

 The Common Manual has been revised to comply with the regulatory changes published in the Federal Register dated November 1, 2007, regarding borrower eligibility changes for a total and permanent disability loan discharge.
 If a borrower receives a new loan after the date the physician completes and certifies the loan discharge application, the borrower is not eligible for loan discharge.
 If any FFELP loan was certified prior to the date the physician certified the discharge application, then the proceeds of that loan that are disbursed after the date of the physician's certification must be returned to the holder within 120 days of the disbursement date(s) to preserve the borrower's discharge eligibility.
 A borrower's 3-year conditional discharge period is prospective from the date that the physician completes and signs the loan discharge application.
 Language describing a borrower's eligibility to receive loan discharge based on substantial deterioration of a pre-existing condition has been removed.
-A lender may file a loan discharge claim with the guarantor if the borrower submits a complete and certified loan discharge application to the lender within 90 days from the date the physician completes and certifies the loan discharge application.
-If the borrower submits the discharge application after this 90-day time frame, the borrower must have the physician complete a new application and the borrower must submit the new application to the lender within 90 days of the physician's certification of the new discharge application.
+A lender may file a loan discharge claim with the guarantor if the lender receives a complete and certified loan discharge application from the borrower within 90 days from the date the physician completes and certifies the loan discharge application.
+If the lender receives the discharge application after this 90-day time frame, the borrower must have the physician complete a new application and the lender must receive the application within 90 days of the physician's certification of the new discharge application.
 A borrower must provide to the Department, upon the Department's request, additional medical evidence if the borrower's application does not conclusively prove that the borrower is disabled.
 As part of this review or at any time during the application process or during or at the end of the conditional discharge period, the Department may arrange for an additional review of the borrower's condition by an independent physician at no expense to the borrower.
 When a borrower receives a final disability discharge, any payments made on the discharged loan(s) after the date the physician completed and certified the loan discharge application are returned to the person who made the payments.